 Darlene assists in the management of electronic and hard copy data of MCE Board and Committee material, provides support and follow-up to the Board of Directors and related Committees, and provides Executive Assistant support to the Chief Executive Officer, by assisting in the management of official MCE records, minutes and event/meeting planning, coordination and scheduling.
 She also coordinates regular Board and Committee meetings, maintains Board and Committee relations, records meeting minutes, provides support and follow-up to the Board and related Committees, manages the posting and updating of meeting material and Board-approved documents on MCE’s website.
 She maintains relationships with Board-member jurisdiction officials in order to facilitate the flow of documents to the CEO and MCE as a whole.
 Her Executive Assistant support role to the CEO includes meeting planning, coordination, scheduling and management of verbal and electronic correspondence, securing travel arrangements and providing conference presentation assistance.

 Jay has over 10 years’ experience in the Information Technology field, and has been providing consulting services to MCE since 2010.
 He is responsible for the ongoing technology needs at MCE, as well as implementing technology solutions and strategies that will serve MCE’s needs as the business grows.

 He is a Marin County native and received his B.S. in Software Engineering and Management from Notre Dame de Namur University.
 In his free time he enjoys working on and modifying anything with an engine.

 Justine graduated from Mills College with a Bachelor’s degree in Environmental Studies.
-She is actively involved in sustainability in her hometown and is a Development Coordinator for Sustainable Lafayette.
+She is actively involved in sustainability in her hometown and previously served as Development Coordinator for Sustainable Lafayette.
 When she has a moment to spare, Justine loves to explore the tidepools along the California coast.